jasonni19/Marble-Madness/README.md

 the same square as a restore health goodie, it will restore the player to full health (in case of having been injured by shots from the robots).
 Finally, if the avatar steps onto the same square as an ammo goodie, it will give the player 20 additional peas.

-There are four major types of robots in Marble Madness: Horizontal RageBots, Vertical RageBots, Regular ThiefBots and Mean ThiefBots
+There are four major types of robots in Marble Madness: Horizontal RageBots, Vertical RageBots, Regular ThiefBots and Mean ThiefBots.
 As mentioned, RageBots fall into two categories – Horizontal RageBots and Vertical RageBots.
 Horizonal RageBots simply move back and forth on a row of the screen (only reversing course when they run into an obstacle), shooting at the player’s avatar if he/she